gnois/losty/README.md

   /page/:id
   /page/:user
 ```
-where :user may never be matched, and q.match.user is always nil
+where :user may never be matched, and `q.match['user']` is always nil

 Hence, q.match is not a keyed table, but an array instead, which also enables multiple captures within one segment.
 eg: